 Using Go over other programming languages has a number of advantages, such as:

 Drawbacks of Go

-Golang has comparable features to other programming languages, but provides an overall unique alternative.
+Golang has comparable features to other programming languages but provides an overall unique alternative.
 The main design goal of Go is to facilitate fast compilation, unlike some of the other common languages.
-When compared to C++, Go reduces the amount of runtime errors and dependencies while increasing memory safety.
+When compared to C++, Go reduces the amount of runtime errors and dependencies while increasing memory safety and memory management.
 Ruby provides a safer approach, but requires an interpreter and takes longer to compile.
-Java is another popular programming language, however, it requires a virtual machine in order to run the code.
-Go eliminates this necessity and also combats the complexity and verbosity of Java code itself.
+Java is another popular programming language; however, it requires a virtual machine in order to run the code.
+Go eliminates this necessity and combats the complexity and verbosity of Java code itself.

 The creation of Go was motivated by the need to solve software engineering issues at Google and to provide an alternative for C++.
 Also, as multi-core processors became more popular, developing a language with higher productivity levels was necessary.

 Over the years, new updates and features were added, such as in 2018, when generics and error handling were added.
 The popularity of Go has continued to grow and fluctuate.